 - Cucumber gin martini: This refreshing alcoholic drink brings a little summer to cold, dark winter and only clocks in at 100 calories.
 Ingredients: 1 shot of gin, fresh cucumber slices, 1 tsp agave (or cane sugar), a touch of lemon juice and crushed ice.

-Enjoy alcohol in moderation and have a happy, healthy New Year’s Eve.
+Enjoy alcohol in moderation and have a happy, healthy holiday, wedding, graduation, birthday – all of it.